Compliance Watch:

 What is working ‘off-the-clock’ in Florida?

-• Working through designated meal or rest breaks.
+• Working through designated meals or rest breaks.

 • Completing pre-shift preparations.